-Initial monitoring was conducted at this 35.8 -acre project site on February 3, 2015 as part of a restoration project targeting non-native phreatophytes scheduled for 2014-2015.
-In 2021 because of time constraints, in person monitoring was not possible so our GIS program manager used LiDAR to evaluate the project for vegetation cover and classification.
+Initial monitoring was conducted at a 35.8 -acre project site on February 3, 2015 as part of a restoration project targeting non-native phreatophytes scheduled for 2014-2015.
+In 2021 in-person monitoring was not possible so LiDAR was used to evaluate the project for vegetation cover and classification.